josbeir/cakephp-docs-md/docs/5/en/views/helpers/form.md

 - `$name` - A field name in the form `'Modelname.fieldname'`.
-- `$options` - An optional array including any of the [general-control-options](#general-control-options) as well as any valid HTML attributes.
+- `$options` - An optional array including any of the [General Control Options](#general-control-options) as well as any valid HTML attributes.

 Creates a simple `input` HTML element of `text` type.